 While there is not a lot to this utility, it can still be helpful.

 This is a handy little Linux utility.
 It shows the month in day form while highlighting the current day.
 Not much more to be said for this but when your in a hurry and do not want to close window or switch to another one this can give you the information quickly that you need.
 It is just a 3 letter command so it is quick.

 This gives you superuser privileges if you have the access.

 This is a very useful and quite essential Linux commands.
 It allows one to have superuser privileges on a case by case basis.
 This is important because you will generally have to think about what you are doing while using this.
 If you run as root all of the time then you will forget the ramifications of your actions at some point and make some drastic mistakes.

 This is also one of those essential Linux commands to know.
-It is used to make directories and has easy to remember syntax which will help.
 Mkdir is pretty self explanatory and has a bunch of options.
 So look at the manual page for them if you are curious or have a need.

 This is the copy command.
 It's one of the essential Linux commands that you will use often.
 It will copy files or directories to whatever location you designate.
 There are many options available.
 For a full list just use [man cp] in a terminal.
 I will go over the ones I think are most important.
 The -a option is for archiving and tries to preserve permissions.
 The -r option is again for recursively copying directory contents over to another directory.

-grep "jason" error_log [searches for any mention of the word "jason" in the file error_log]
+This will search for for any mention of the word "event" in the file.